 Current Status of the Tuition and Fees Deduction

 The tuition and fees deduction was scheduled to "sunset" or expire at the end of 2016 unless Congress acted to breathe new life into it, and Congress did not—at least not right away.

-You can't claim both the tuition and fees deduction and an education tax credit in the same tax year, so you might want to prepare your return both ways to see which is most advantageous for you.
-And it might be easier to claim this deduction rather than one of the credits depending on your personal situation.
+You can't claim both the tuition and fees deduction and either of the education tax credits in the same tax year, so you might want to prepare your return both ways to see which is most advantageous for you.
+Many taxpayers claim the tuition and fees deduction because they can't claim either of the credits due to income and enrollment restrictions.